Indians innovate to keep a shine as silver prices soar

 "I think it will be stagnant for a while, people are still waiting for reasonable prices or a fall, which isn't possible at the moment," he said.

-A metre of the finest hand-woven silk can cost over 3,000 rupees and it takes 5-1/2 metres for one sari -- putting the cost of the fabric alone at a top-end monthly salary for one of Delhi's many chauffeurs of the middle classes.
+A meter of the finest hand-woven silk can cost over 3,000 rupees and it takes 5-1/2 meters for one sari -- putting the cost of the fabric alone at a top-end monthly salary for one of Delhi's many chauffeurs of the middle classes.

-"People who used to buy 10 metres are now buying 8-9 metres.
-You can't change the amount for a sari but maybe they will cut back on the metres for a dress instead," Gupta says.
+"People who used to buy 10 meters are now buying 8-9 meters.
+You can't change the amount for a sari but maybe they will cut back on the meters for a dress instead," Gupta says.

-"Clothes, jewellery and food are the most important parts of a wedding and they have all increased in cost," he added.
+"Clothes, jewelry and food are the most important parts of a wedding and they have all increased in cost," he added.

 One way of bringing down the cost of material for wedding saris is to coat copper or aluminum thread with silver, giving a similar effect but at a much cheaper price.